Lacunary Polynomial Compositions: The general case

 \section{The general case}

-We studied compositions having few monomials (besides the fixed ones); one of the drawbacks of our recursive strategy is that such a method produces mechanical proofs with an increasing number of cases that would not give much insight on the general case, thus making this kind of result pointless and tedious.
+One of the drawbacks of the recursive strategy described i is that such a method produces mechanical proofs with an increasing number of cases that would not give much insight on the general case, thus making this kind of result pointless and tedious.
 However, it makes sense to ask how many multiplicatively independent elements there can be in a polynomial composition $f(g(X_1,\dots,X_\sigma))$.
 Namely, we will ask the following: \emph{if we fix the number of variables $\sigma$, can we determine the minimum number $k$ of terms of a composition?}

 Let $\sigma \ge 1$, $\rho \ge 0$ be integers, $f \in \mathbb{C}[T]$ a polynomial of degree larger than $1$, $g \in \mathbb{C}[X_1^{\pm 1},\dots,X_\sigma^{\pm 1}]$ a Laurent polynomial in $X_1,\dots,X_\sigma$, and consider the equation of Question \ref{mainQ} where $a_1,\dots,a_{\sigma+\rho} \in \mathbb{C}$, $l_1,\dots,l_\sigma \in \mathbb{Z}$, and $T_1,\dots,T_\rho$ are Laurent monomials in $X_1,\dots,X_\sigma$.
 Fix $\sigma + \rho = k$, and write the two polynomials $f$ and $g$ as where both polynomials have coefficients in $\mathbb{C}$, and the sets $J \subset \mathbb{Z}$ and $I \subset \mathbb{Z}^{\sigma}$ are finite, with $h=|I|$ being the number of terms of the inner polynomial $g(X_1,\dots,X_\sigma)$.
 We want to provide a lower bound for the minimum number of terms $k=\sigma + \rho$ of these polynomial compositions, depending on $\sigma$ and $h$; we will denote this minimum by $\tilde{k}(\sigma,h)$.
 Moreover, denote by $\displaystyle \tilde{k}(\sigma)=\min_{k \ge \sigma} \tilde{k}(\sigma,h)$.